DancerVlt69/atm-SlabsNstairs/README.md

 Take care and make a copy of your SaveGame before use this Mod!

-The latest Version of SnS is tested with Forge 40.1.59

 Slabs 'n Stairs contains right now:

 * Slabs (and Stairs - disabled due to an unknown bug) of